B1.5 Count to 50 by 1s, 2s, 5s, and 10s, using a variety of tools and strategies.

 Activity 1: Counting

-Students need many opportunities to count and enumerate in order to understand all the elements of counting.
-Without understanding these elements, counting is nothing more than a memorization activity.
+Students need many opportunities to count and use 1-to-1 matching in order to understand all the concepts embedded in counting.
+Without understanding these concepts, counting is nothing more than a memorization activity.

 Provide visual, concrete and relevant activities:

-• take an inventory at the beginning of the year of classroom materials that will help students with counting, such as pencils, glue sticks, scissors, textbooks, cubes, or paint brushes;
+• to give students experience with counting, have them take an inventory at the beginning of the year of classroom materials such as pencils, glue sticks, scissors, textbooks, cubes, or paint brushes;

-• present a problem where students have to count (for example, the number of shoes, buttons, pockets of students in the class);
+• present a situation where students have to count (for example, the number of shoes, buttons, pockets of students in the class);

 • begin a math lesson by counting orally from different places on the 50s grid or board, or on the number line (in increments of 1 from 26, etc.);

-• use rhymes, rhymes, and finger plays, as these help students improve their counting and counting skills.
+• use rhymes, and finger plays, as these help students improve their counting and counting skills.

 Activity 2: Ten Sheep (Counting)